 Inclusive Church was initiated in 2003 in response to a particular incident within the life of the Church of England.
-The Rev’d Dr Jeffrey John had been nominated as Bishop of Reading; this was withdrawn when it became publicly known that Jeffrey John was in a long-term same-sex relationship.
-The unease felt by so many led to the creation of an on-line petition, asking individuals and churches to support what became known as the Inclusive Church ‘Statement of Belief’.
+The Rev’d Dr Jeffrey John was nominated as Bishop of Reading and subsequently the nomination was withdrawn when it became publicly known that John was in a long-term same-sex relationship.
+The anger felt by so many about this withdrawal led to the creation of an online petition, asking individuals and churches to support what became known as the Inclusive Church Vision Statement.

 The response was immense and soon the Petition reached nearly 10,000 signatories.
 Subsequently a small group of supporters met to consider this overwhelming response, and concluded that Inclusive Church was here to stay.